 “We know that faculty and students are very, very busy,” said Jessie Ransom, lead product manager, Leganto.
 “Embedding the library into the places where faculty and students are already working and interacting with technology means that students and faculty don’t need to step outside of what they’re doing to interact with the library.”

-Course materials systems like Leganto® embed the library into classroom workflows, streamlining access to course materials and reducing costs to students – metrics that show the value of the library’s collections, services and expertise.
+Course materials systems like Leganto® resource list management system, embed the library into classroom workflows, streamlining access to course materials and reducing costs to students – metrics that show the value of the library’s collections, services and expertise.
 Because faculty and students access course materials from within the learning management system, course material engagement is built in their workflows.
 Students can also attach comments and questions to the assigned content in collaboration with peers and can respond to instructors’ reading prompts.

 This is especially important now, as hybrid and online teaching is growing and challenging universities to ensure a meaningful academic experience, fulfill students’ expectations for online access to course materials and keep students engaged wherever they are.